cysouw/diathesis/text/c01_introduction.md

 ### Erlaubnisrezipientenpassiv (*lassen + sich + Infinitiv*) {#sec:summary-erlaubnisrezipientenpassiv}

 The ~~Erlaubnisrezipientenpassiv~~ (full discussion in [@sec:infinitive-lassen-dative-reflexive-anticausative]) is constructed with the light verb *lassen* with an infinitive and an obligatory reflexive pronoun.
 Similar to the previous *Rezipientenpassiv*, when applied to a ditransitive clause with an accusative and a dative the original dative is turned into a new nominative subject (but now with a dative reflexive pronoun), like with *schenken* 'to gift' [@next].
 Semantically, there is a permissive modality introduced.
 This is a rather different from diatheses with *lassen + sich + Infinitive* discussed earlier (see [@sec:summary-unpersonlicher-moglichkeitspassiv] and [-@sec:summary-moglichkeitspassiv]).
 However, there is a close link to the ~~Erlaubnisinversiv~~ with transitive verbs (see [@sec:summary-erlaubnisinversiv]).
-The permissive reading is also reminiscent of the *lassen + Infinitiv* ~~Initiativ~~ (see [@sec:summary-initiativ]).
+The permissive reading is also reminiscent of the *lassen + Infinitiv* ~~Permissivkausativ~~ (see [@sec:summary-permissivkausativ]).

 ::: ex
 a.
 Der Verkäufer schenkt mir den Rechner.